 The accident highlights the need for both motorcyclists and motorists alike to be more visible and aware of their surroundings.
 All vehicles should utilize lights at all times.
 Motorcyclists should also consider wearing reflective clothing in low light conditions.

-The Richmond Personal Injury Lawyers with Geoff McDonald & Associates understand the devastation that can be caused by the loss of a loved one to a motorcycle accident.
+The injury attorneys at Geoff McDonald & Associates understand the devastation that can be caused by the loss of a loved one to a motorcycle accident.
 The firm would like to send their deepest sympathies to the family of the victim.